hei12011996/sprint-boot-multi-tier-test/api_design.md

 ### Story 1
-1. Given a ParkingBoy: {"employeeID": string}
+1. Given: A ParkingBoy: {"employeeID": string}

-    When POST to /parkingboys
+    When: POST to /parkingboys

-    Then it should return status code 201 (Created)

-    with location in response header as "/parkingboys/{employeeID}"
+    Then: It should return status code 201 (Created) with location in response header as "/parkingboys/{employeeID}"

-2. Given a ParkingBoy: {"employeeID": string} which "employeeID" is repeated with the record in server

-    When POST to /parkingboys

-    Then it should return status code 400 (Bad Request)

-3. When GET to /parkingboys
+2. When: GET to /parkingboys

-    Then it should return status code 200 (OK) with a list containing all parking boys
+    Then: It should return status code 200 (OK) with a list containing all parking boys
     ```JSON
     [{"employeeID": "string"}]
     ```